ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 ```
 {: pre}

-As shown, the Isolated Compute host flavors available to a {{site.data.keyword.databases-for-postgresql}} instance in the `us-south` region are:
+As shown, the Isolated Compute host flavors available to a {{site.data.keyword.databases-for-elasticsearch}} instance in the `us-south` region are:

 - `b3c.4x16.encrypted`
 - `b3c.8x32.encrypted`